 Classes are held on a monthly, weekend-intensive schedule.

-The MSN degree program is accredited by the Commission on Collegiate Nursing Education.
 The Family Nurse Practitioner program is approved by the California Board of Registered Nursing.
 Successful completion of the FNP program satisfies the Board of Registered Nursing requirements for active license.

 Click here to view learning outcomes for this program.